ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 This is just a brief overview on the potential technology choices - it is not complete (raise an issue if you think some consideration is missing!).
 I will link later a more detailed justification.
 The following choices were there:
 * Use Rust dylib: Precise interfaces are possible, but the future/current state of dylib is [rather unclear](https://rust-lang.github.io/rfcs/1510-cdylib.html) - I found hardly any application (beyond examples) that use it (for this reason).
 Furthermore, there is no standardized Rust Appplication Binary Interface (ABI) (see [here](https://github.com/slightknack/rust-abi-wiki) for a Wiki summarizing the issues) - this means there is no support for other languages.
 Additionally, even within Rust it can leads to incompatibilities in different Rust versions.
 Cross-platform is possible, but one has to create dedicated binaries for each platform making it more complicated to ensure all modules for a given installation belong to the same platform, one has to ask module providers to compile for different target etc. Since multiple platforms (e.g. x86_64, arm64, specific processors for embedded etc.) are nowadays the reality, this is challenging.
 * Use [Rust cdylib](https://doc.rust-lang.org/nomicon/ffi.html): This is the most common way to load dynamic libraries.
 Libraries can be loaded through the well-established C ABI (there is NO standard for the C ABI - it somehow evolved over years to sth. standard like due to adaption), which is supported in virtually any programming language.
 Cross-platform is possible, but with the same issues as for Rust dylib.
 One major issue is that one has to use [Rust unsafe](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html) calls for any call to a module function.
 This makes the advantages of Rust for memory safety and management for a highly modular application with a lot of dynamic modules less useful up to useless to certain cases even if all modules would be written in Rust.
 * Use [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) (WASM): This a newer way gaining a lot of popularity.
 All modules are compiled to WASM and can be dynamically loaded.
 It is an [established standard](https://webassembly.org/) supported in popular browsers and many different operating systems.
 Many programming languages can compile to WASM.
 Most of the runtimes provide also permission management (e.g. on the filesystem and network level).
 One does not need different binaries for each platform - it is the same binary across all platforms.
 There is a clear separation of memory between application and modules.
 Most of the WASM runtimes have a capabilities/permission model through WASI (see [here](https://github.com/bytecodealliance/wasmtime/blob/main/docs/WASI-capabilities.md)) enabling defining security policies around modules.
+For instance, one can define a policy that module A is not allowed to access the network, but local storage.
+Module B is allowed to access the network, but not local storage.

 Note: the [C++ ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/abi.html) - has a similar issue as the Rust ABI - it is not widely used and similar to the C ABI also not standardized.